zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 {.links-list}

-Let's also not forget to reverse the normals, or else your character is going to look see-through.
+We also need to reverse our normals, or else the character is going to look see-through in game.

-With your mesh selected, go to the Modeling Tab, Mesh Display > Reverse.
+With your mesh selected, go to the Modeling Tab > Mesh Display > Reverse.

 ![28.png](/user-pictures/moga/goat_model_swap/goat_model_swap_28.png =x550)

-And also replace the texture file in your assets!
-Replace the body texture, usually Champ_base_tx_cm.
-The 2x and 4x are texture quality when you lower them in settings in the game, so swap them too!
+Finally, don't forget to replace the texture file in your assets folder!
+Replace the body texture, usually `champ_base_tx_cm`.
+The files with the suffix `2x_` or `4x_` are used for lower quality texture settings, so swap them too!
 Or else the skin will look strange in lower settings.

-This is only required for `dds` files, regardless of champion.
+**This is only required for `dds` files, regardless of champion.** Tex files do not need these smaller, duplicate files.
 If the champion uses `dds` files by default, you can edit their `bin` to use `tex` to avoid the use of `2x,4x` files.

 ![29.png](/user-pictures/goat/custommodels/29.png =x400)

-> You will need to change your texture files to `dds` or `tex` first, depending on what your bin says!
-To do that, you can use GIMP, PaintNET, Photoshop with the Intel Texture Works plug-in, or Photopea to export them as .dds!
-If you want or need tex, you can convert dds files to tex with [tex2dds](https://github.com/Morilli/Ritoddstex/releases/latest).
+> League only accepts `dds` or `tex` files, depending on what your bin says!
+You can use GIMP, PaintNET, Photoshop with the Intel Texture Works plug-in, or Photopea to export them as `dds` !
+If you want or need tex, you can convert dds files to tex with [tex2dds](https://github.com/Morilli/Ritoddstex/releases/latest) or [LtMAO](https://github.com/tarngaina/LtMAO).
 {.is-info}

-And that's the basics!
+And those are the basics!
 You should now have your new model in game!

 ![30.png](/user-pictures/goat/custommodels/30.png)